peter88213/novelyst_editor/docs/de/usage.md

 ## Split a scene

-Via **File > An der Cursorposition teilen** or **Ctrl-Alt-S** you can split the scene at the cursor position.
+Via **Datei > An der Cursorposition teilen** or **Ctrl-Alt-S** you can split the scene at the cursor position.

-- All the text from the cursor position is cut and pasted into a neuly created scene.
+- Alle the text from the cursor position is cut and pasted into a neuly created scene.
 - The neu scene is placed after the currently edited scene.
 - The neu scene is appended to the currently edited scene.
 - The neu scene has the same status as the currently edited scene.